brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-During this charade, SYSTEM briefly entered the Voice Chat channel in the Discord server, most likely due to glitching out.
+During this charade, SYSTEM briefly entered the Voice Chat channel in the Discord server, most likely due to glitching out from the error.